 České Budějovice – Beer and Beyond

-The city hall and Samson fountain on Přemysl Otakar II square.
+The city hall and Samson Fountain on Přemysl Otakar II Square.

 In the Heart of South Bohemia

-Let’s spend some time with České Budějovice:
+Let’s spend some time in České Budějovice:

 Looking in the direction of the centre from the parkland directly west of it.